pi-star-2025/pi_star/the_origin_of_flowers.md

 Some of these choices are made by “family”

-These spirals are a 4d version of our 3d ATCG genetic maps.
+These selection spirals are a 4d version of our 3d ATCG genetic maps.

 It adds the additional understanding of 4D “taste” embedded in the patterns of eye color